 How To Lower Triglycerides

 Decrease alcohol consumption – Alcohol is high in calories and sugar.
 If you do not burn these excess calories, they will be converted into triglycerides.
-To help reduce your high triglyceride levels, either abstain from drinking alcohol or limit your alcohol beverages to one to two drinks.
+To help reduce your high triglyceride levels, either abstain from drinking alcohol or limit your alcoholic beverages to one to two drinks.

 Blog posts